-The 2020–21 Cultural Citizens were Selina Sagnia, …kruse, Anam Zafar, Toqueer Ahmed Quyyam and Carla Busuttil.
+The 2020–21 Cultural Citizens are Selina Sagnia, …kruse, Anam Zafar, Toqueer Ahmed Quyyam and Carla Busuttil.
 You can find out more about them – and everyone else who makes Eastside Projects happen HERE.

-Here’s what they have to say about their experience of working with us …
+Here’s what they had to say about their experience of working with us …

 “I have really valued the opportunity to contribute to the Cultural Citizens group and to be a voice for the neurodivergent/disabled community at Eastside Projects.
 I’m very impressed that Eastside Projects created this group and I would love to see more arts organisations welcoming the public in in this way.
 It’s been a very rewarding experience because I have felt listened to and have seen Eastside Projects make actual changes based on the Cultural Citizens’ recommendations.” … kruse